 "Quality" features prominently not only in the stakeholder dialogue 2020, but also in the last partner survey 2017.
 Around 600 trade partners who sell our products worldwide took part.
 The quality of EVVA mechanical locking systems was rated as 1.38 (on a 4-point scale), the best result of all companies surveyed.
 Delivery quality and adherence to delivery deadlines (orders do not arrive too early or too late) are important to all respondents.
 EVVA is also rated very positively here (at around 1.5).
 Nevertheless, we want to improve further – see targets below.

 The highest quality is now a prerequisite for a provider of high-quality and highly secure security solutions.
 If a distribution partner sells a defective product to an end customer, this also weakens their image and business.
 "That’s why quality will always be the top priority at EVVA.
 Quality is teamwork and every individual is responsible for this", says EVVA CEO Stefan Ehrlich-Adám.
-And this is an ongoing, perpetual process, because "quality orientation does not end on day X", as Manfred Rosner, responsible for quality management at EVVA, adds.
+And this is an ongoing, perpetual process, because quality orientation never ends.

 Impact on the environment and society: